 Many of us would like to think that diet and exercise alone will get us to our ideal body.
-However, all too often, a patient reaches a healthy weight but realizes that they still have areas of stubborn fat that just don't seem to budge.
+However, all too often, a patient reaches a healthy weight but realizes they still have areas of the body with stubborn fat that just doesn’t seem to go away.

-If sounds familiar, then it may be time to consider non-invasive fat reduction procedures.
-In the past, liposuction was the only way to achieve spot reduction of fat.
+If it sounds familiar, then it may be time to consider non-invasive fat reduction procedures with clinically proven results.
+In the past, liposuction was the only way to achieve a spot reduction of fat.
 While it is effective, the anesthesia and post-procedure downtime required are not ideal for all.